ersazhafrina/analysis-Steel-Industry-Energy-Consumption-with-SHAP-Feature-Importance/README.md

 This dataset is data on the energy load consumed by DAEWOO Steel Co.
 Ltd  for 1 year (2018)

 # Objective
 Energy consumption is one of the important aspects in the industrial world.
 The more effectively the energy is consumed, the more efficient the costs incurred.
-This project presents an analysis of what factors most influence the Type of Energy Load and What Factor which triggers an energy load that is classified as a maximum load also predict the Type of Energy Load to analyze how effectively the energy load has been consumed
+This project presents an analysis of what factors most influence the Type of Energy Load and What Factor which triggers an energy load that is classified as a maximum load also how effectively the energy load has been consumed

 # Attribute Information
 1. Date – datetime per 15 minutes